sccn/labstreaminglayer/docs/dev/app_dev.rst

 And of course many of the applications in the `labstreaminglayer submodules <https://github.com/sccn/labstreaminglayer/tree/master/Apps>`_ are good examples of C++ applications, most of which use Qt.

+You will also need to build your C++ application.
+Most LabStreamingLayer applications will follow similar :doc:`app_build` instructions.
+Please be sure to read the application's README (and optionally BUILD) before building.

 Python apps
 -----------
 Python is another great language for app development, as long as your target audience has Python and the required libraries installed.